 Applicants with a 2:2 honours degree will be considered with supporting information outlining relevant recent experience or further study.
 Non-health related degrees and professional qualifications may also be accepted.
 Each application will be assessed on its own merits.

-Five GCSEs at grades A*-C or 5-9, or equivalent, are required, including English language, mathematics and a science.
+Five GCSEs at grades A*-C or 5-9, or equivalent, are required, including English Language (at least grade 4 or C), Mathematics (at least grade 4 or C) and a science.
 Dual science awards are accepted.

 You must demonstrate a good understanding of the occupational therapist profession, including an awareness of the procedures undertaken.
 You are encouraged to arrange a shadowing visit with a registered occupational therapist in their area of practice in support of your application.

 An interview forms part of the selection process.
 The interview follows the values-based recruitment (VBR) process and you will be expected to demonstrate the relevance of the NHS’ values and pertinent skills required within the radiographic role.

 Please note: meeting the minimum criteria does not guarantee a place on the programme as competition is high.
 You are encouraged to present with the strongest possible application.

 Declaration of Criminal Background